Trump to address nation on Iran conflict

 US President Donald Trump will address the nation on Wednesday night with an update on the ongoing conflict with Iran, the White House said, as fighting involving the US and Israel enters its second month.

-The US-Israeli campaign against Iran has stretched into its second month, with recent polling showing disapproval of the fighting.
+The US-Israeli campaign against Iran has stretched into its second month, with recent polling showing growing public unease over the trajectory of the conflict and the risk of deeper American involvement.

 According to reports, Trump has been considering deploying American troops inside Iran to secure the country's highly enriched uranium.
 The operation could last several days and would likely involve elite special operations forces tasked with extracting radioactive material.

-Such a mission would place US personnel deep inside Iranian territory, exposing them to threats from Iranian short-range missiles and drones, according to the report.
+Such a mission would place US personnel deep inside Iranian territory, exposing them to threats from Iranian short-range missiles and drones, officials and analysts say.

 Military action has already escalated in recent days.
 On Tuesday, the US struck an Iranian city housing one of the country's main nuclear facilities.

-The Isfahan Nuclear Energy Center, one of Iran's key sites, was previously targeted last June by US B-2 bombers and a submarine.
-Analysts believe much of Iran's highly enriched uranium is likely stored at that location.
+The Isfahan Nuclear Energy Center, one of Iran's key sites, was previously targetted last June by US B-2 bombers and a submarine.
+Analysts believe much of Iran's highly enriched uranium is likely stored at that location, making it central to Washington's strategic calculus.

 Tehran, meanwhile, signalled a complex diplomatic posture.
 Iranian Foreign Ministry spokesperson Esmaeil Baqaei said there had been no direct negotiations with the Trump administration since the conflict began.